ralna/GALAHAD/doc/Julia/rst-dir/struct_glrt_inform_type.rst

 	T leftmost

-an estimate of the leftmost generalized eigenvalue of the pencil :math:`(H,M)`
+an estimate of the leftmost generalized eigenvalue of the pencil $(H,M)$

 .. index:: pair: variable; negative_curvature
 .. _doxid-structglrt__inform__type_1aee928a2d12ccd5c99a5f3e65e9926021: